vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 ### Custody Risk

-There is a primary admin contract, a [5-of-8 multisig](https://etherscan.io/address/0xbe2AB3d3d8F6a32b96414ebbd865dBD276d3d899) which is required to make any code changes to the protocol.
-OUSD can only be upgraded from this 5 of 8 multi-sig wallet.
+There is a primary admin contract, a [5-of-8 multi-sig](https://etherscan.io/address/0xbe2AB3d3d8F6a32b96414ebbd865dBD276d3d899) which is required to make any code changes to the protocol.
+OUSD can only be upgraded from this 5-of-8 multi-sig wallet.
 The keys to this multi-sig are held by individuals with close ties to the company, and not even the Origin founders acting together have enough control to execute owner functions on their own.
-In addition, the OUSD contracts are owned by a [timelock](https://etherscan.io/address/0x72426BA137DEC62657306b12B1E869d43FeC6eC7) which places a 48-hour time delay before any changes to the protocol can be made.&#x20;
+In addition, the OUSD contracts are owned by a [timelock](https://etherscan.io/address/0x72426BA137DEC62657306b12B1E869d43FeC6eC7) which places a 48-hour time delay before any changes to the protocol can be made.

 Time-delayed admin actions give users a chance to exit OUSD if its admins become malicious, are compromised, or make a change that the users do not like.

 Some functionality, such as rebalancing funds between strategies or pausing deposits, can be triggered without the timelock and with far fewer signers.
 This allows the Origin team to react more quickly to market conditions or security threats.
 These signers, known as Strategists, have the ability to execute a limited number of functions with only [2-of-9 signers](https://etherscan.io/address/0xF14BBdf064E3F67f51cd9BD646aE3716aD938FDC).
 The strategist multisig can do the following actions on the vault:

 * reallocate - move funds between strategies
 * setVaultBuffer - adjust the amount of funds held outside strategies for cheaper redeems.